YallaCalculators

 Discovery: Finding a Long-Term Planning Tool

 While researching school fee planning strategies, Sarah discovered Yalla Calculators through a Dubai expat Facebook group.
-Another parent mentioned using the Education Cost Planner to understand how KHDA fee increases compound over time.
+Another parent mentioned using the School Fee Calculator to understand how KHDA fee increases compound over time.
 This was exactly what Mark and Sarah needed—a tool that would show them real 13-year totals, not just current annual fees.

-They immediately tried the Education Cost Planner, entering Emma’s current Grade 1 fee (AED 55,000), the school’s DSIB rating (Very Good, 4.23% annual increase cap), and 13-year planning horizon.
-The results shocked them: Emma’s total education costs would be AED 892,000 over 13 years—AED 177,000 more than their simple multiplication had suggested.
+They immediately tried the School Fee Calculator, entering Emma’s current Grade 1 fee (AED 55,000) and a 13-year planning horizon on the current KHDA Education Cost Index.
+The results surprised them: Emma’s total tuition would be about AED 825,000 over 13 years—roughly AED 110,000 more than their simple multiplication (AED 55,000 × 13 = AED 715,000) had suggested, because fees compound on the ECI each year.

 The calculator also showed hidden costs they hadn’t considered: registration fees (AED 2,000 annually), books and supplies (AED 3,000-5,000 annually), school transport (AED 10,000 annually), and exam fees (AED 8,000 for IGCSE/A-Levels).
-The total “hidden costs” added another AED 150,000 over 13 years per child.
-Mark and Sarah realized their original budget was off by over AED 300,000 for two children—a significant shortfall that could derail their financial plans.
+The total “hidden costs” added another AED 248,000 over 13 years per child.
+Mark and Sarah realized their original budget was off by several hundred thousand dirhams for two children—a significant shortfall that could derail their financial plans.

 The Process: Strategic Planning with Accurate Data